PM Modi flags off 4 new Vande Bharat trains from Banaras railway station | Business

 Addressing a gathering after the launch of the four trains, the prime minister said, ''With so many Vande Bharat trains running and flights arriving from countries across the world, all these developments are now linked to growth.
 Today, India is also moving rapidly on this path.'' ''Trains like Vande Bharat, Namo Bharat and Amrit Bharat are laying the foundation of a new generation of Indian Railways,'' he said.

-Heavy security personnel were deployed for the prime minister's visit in Varanasi.
-Outside the railway station, a huge cut out of Modi became a centre of attraction for people.
+Heavy security personnel were deployed for the prime minister's visit to Varanasi.
+Outside the railway station, a huge cutout of Modi became a centre of attraction for people.

 Modi also interacted with children who gathered at the railway station and inside the Varanasi-Khajuraho Vande Bharat Express.